SEN Information Report

-- The student will receive regular feedback in the classroom which can be informative and may include next steps for progression, this may be either verbal or written in accordance with the AFL policy
+- The student will receive regular feedback in the classroom which may include next steps for progression, this may be either verbal or written in accordance with the CAT policy

 - An Annual Review will be held for students with an EHC Plan or Statement of Educational Needs.

-- In Year 7, parents/carers have the opportunity to meet with their child’s tutor in October and there is then a parents evening in the summer term.
-Every other year group has one parents evening a year in addition to other information evenings.
+- In Year 7, parents/carers have the opportunity to meet with their child’s Mentor in addition to the annual parents evening.
+Every year group has one parents evening a year in addition to other information evenings.
 At these meetings, you will have the opportunity to share your child’s progress and discuss ways in which you and the teacher can further support your child’s learning.

 - The Inclusion Department can recommend a choice of resources to support your child with their learning at home and are always willing to discuss with you ways in which to help your child.